 Last December’s MTF data showed fewer than one in four 12th grade vapers reported using nicotine.
 If you think that was a fluke, remember that the previous year’s survey showed almost exactly the same result.

-If just 25 percent of high school seniors who vapes is using nicotine, vaping is going to make a really rotten tool for big tobacco to “recruit a new generation of addicts,” as the anti-vaping zealots always say.
+If just 25 percent of the high school seniors who vape are using nicotine, vaping is going to make a really rotten tool for big tobacco to “recruit a new generation of addicts,” as the anti-vaping zealots always say.
 But they keep saying it anyway.
 Don’t expect to see any letup in studies that purport to show a gateway from vaping to smoking — or news stories giving their authors the desired publicity.
 Whipping up fear about nicotine addiction is big business.

 Could vaping itself just be...a fad?!

 Nobody talks much about the nicotine-free vaping teenagers, because the story just doesn’t line up with the agenda the anti-nic activists want to push.
 If 75 percent of vaping teens aren’t using the “addictive drug” they claim to fear, then what’s the story?

 Probably the story is that for many teenagers, vaping is just a fad.
 Like hula hoops, break dancing, bell bottom pants and the Backstreet Boys, vaping is just taking its lap in the here-today-gone-tomorrow teen trend pool.
 That fits with the data we have, which show that after a meteoric rise in teen vaping, it’s actually been declining for the last couple years.
 And that’s fine.
 Teen smoking is declining too, and that’s what really matters.